idnow/sunflower-sdk-ios/README.md

 ## Setup

 Sunflower is available via Swift Package Manager only.
-We do not support pods integration anymore since the 1.4.2 version.
+We do not support pods integration.

-> ⚠️ Lottie is required to run Sunflower, so you need to import it either via SPM or Cocoapods.
-Note that it will be automatically imported since the 1.4.2 version.
+> ⚠️ Lottie is required to run Sunflower, it will be automatically imported.

 ### Swift Package Manager

 For external usage
 ```
 Source : https://github.com/idnow/sunflower-sdk-ios
-Lottie source : https://github.com/airbnb/lottie-spm.git (now automatically imported when you import Sunflower)

 Exact version : <version_you_want>
 ```